Making Turns on Multi-lane Roads Safely | Driving Like A ProUpdated Dec. 11, 2020

 Turning left on a multi-lane road presents additional dangers and challenges, as it requires you to cross multiple lanes of conflicting traffic.
 Many intersections have brief lanes dedicated to left turns, sometimes known as “left turn bays”.
 These lanes are designed to maintain traffic flow through the intersection and protect motorists wishing to make a left turn.

 When no such dedicated turn lanes are available, you may have to contend with relentless streams of opposing traffic while attempting to make a left turn.
-Do not rush to complete the turn or panic if the signal lights change while you are still on the intersection.
+Do not rush to complete the turn or panic if the signal lights change while you are still at the intersection.
 A vehicle part-way through making a left turn is permitted to sit on the intersection even after signals have changed, for as long as it takes to safely complete the maneuver.

-You must come to a complete stop and leave your wheels pointing straight ahead, until all traffic has cleared the intersection.
+You must come to a complete stop and leave your wheels pointing straight ahead until all traffic has cleared the intersection.
 Eventually, cross traffic will be halted by a red or yellow signal light and you will be able to finish the left turn.

 Would you pass a driving test today?